H1M4W4R1/Fast-Unity-Creation-Kit/Assets/FastUnityCreationKit/Documentation/Writerside/topics/SystemCoreUtilityProperties.md

 ## Properties
 The properties system contains the following properties:
 * IWithName - Interface that allows you to get the name of the object.
-* IWithLocalizedNames - Interface that allows you to get the localized names of the object (compatible with Unity.Localization package)
+* IWithLocalizedName - Interface that allows you to get the localized name of the object (compatible with Unity.Localization package)
 * IWithDescription - Interface that allows you to get the description of the object.
 * IWithLocalizedDescription - Interface that allows you to get the localized description of the object (compatible with Unity.Localization package)
 * IWithIcon - Interface that allows you to get the icon of the object.